ShilpaPBhat/Chicago-Crime-Analysis/README.md

 ## Data Description
 Chicago Crime Data from https://data.cityofchicago.org/PublicSafety/Crimes-2001-to-present/ijzp-q8t2 provide reported incidents of crime that occurred in the City of Chicago.
 These data are available from 2001 through the present.
 I have used 2018 data for analysis

+Data used for the app and the code can be found [here](https://github.com/ShilpaPBhat/Chicago-Crime-Analysis/tree/master/data_code)

 ## What is in the App
 The following have been covered in the app.
 * Frequency of crime by month and crime type